python/mypy/README.md

     $ python3 setup.py install

 Replace 'python3' with your Python 3 interpreter.
 You may have to do the above as root.
-In Ubuntu and OS X:
+For example, in Ubuntu and Mac OS X:

     $ sudo python3 setup.py install

+This installs the 'mypy' script and dependencies to system-dependent locations.
+Sometimes the script directory will not be in PATH, and you may have to add the target directory to PATH manually or create a symbolic link to the script.
+In particular, on Mac OS X, the script may be installed under /Library:

+    /Library/Frameworks/Python.framework/Versions/<version>/bin

+Using virtualenv may simplify the installation.

 Now you can type check and run programs: